 Chair, Professor Mary Ellis Gibson

-Professors Cedric Gael Bryant, Michael Burke, Laurie Osborne, Debra Spark, and David Suchoff; Visiting Professor Catherine Marvin; Associate Professors Adrian Blevins, Tilar Mazzeo, Anindyo Roy, Elizabeth Sagaser, and Katherine Stubbs; Assistant Professors Sarah Braunstein, Megan Cook, Aaron Hanlon, and J.C.
-Sibara; Mellon Postdoctoral Fellow in Environmental Humanities Christopher Walker; Visiting Assistant Professors Jacquelyn Ardam and Isabel Quintana Wulf; Director of the Colby Writing Program Stacey Sheriff; Director of the Farnham Writers’ Center Paula Harrington; Multilingual Writing Specialist Ghada Gherwash; Writing Program Postdoctoral Fellow and Assistant Professor of Writing Meghan Hancock.
+Professors Cedric Gael Bryant, Michael Burke, Laurie Osborne, Debra Spark, and David Suchoff; Associate Professors Adrian Blevins, Tilar Mazzeo, Anindyo Roy, Elizabeth Sagaser, and Katherine Stubbs; Assistant Professors Sarah Braunstein, Megan Cook, Aaron Hanlon, J.C.
+Sibara, and Arisa White; Mellon Postdoctoral Fellow in Environmental Humanities Christopher Walker; Visiting Assistant Professor Jacquelyn Ardam; Faculty Fellow Jennifer Reed; Director of the Colby Writing Program Stacey Sheriff; Director of the Farnham Writers’ Center Paula Harrington; Multilingual Writing Specialist Ghada Gherwash; Writing Program Postdoctoral Fellow and Assistant Professor of Writing Meghan Hancock.